Clasyc/cli-mini-ai/README.md

 # cli-mini-ai

-Look, I was just tired of constantly switching between my terminal and browser to ask ChatGPT how to do stuff in the command line.
+I was just tired of constantly switching between my terminal and browser to ask ChatGPT how to do stuff in the command line.
 It's a pain, right?
 So I made this dead simple CLI tool that lets you ask AI for help right in your terminal.
 No frills, just straight-up command generation and quick answers.
+Other solutions looked too complicated, so I made this one, just pure shell script.

 ![demo.gif](demo.gif)